 Hepatitis B can cause liver damage and cancer in 1 child out of 4 who are chronically infected.

 Signs and symptoms can include flu-like illness, or there may be no signs or symptoms at all.
 Polio can lead to permanent paralysis (can’t move an arm or leg, or sometimes can’t breathe) and death.
 In the 1950s, polio paralyzed more than 15,000 people every year in the U.S.

 Signs and symptoms include fever, chills, cough, and chest pain.
 In infants, symptoms can also include meningitis, seizures, and sometimes rash.

-Pneumococcal disease can lead to meningitis (infection of the brain and spinal cord coverings); infections of the ears, sinuses, and blood.
+Pneumococcal disease can lead to meningitis (infection of the brain and spinal cord coverings), infections of the ears, sinuses, and blood.
 It can also lead to pneumonia, deafness, and brain damage.